goldingn/repro_sdm_wkshp/README.md

 # Reproducible SDM Training Workshop

-### Materials for the Training Workshop on Reproducible Species Distribution Modelling run by the [BES](http://www.britishecologicalsociety.org/)'s [Quantitative Ecology](http://www.britishecologicalsociety.org/getting-involved/special-interest-groups/quantitative-ecology) and [Macroecology](http://www.britishecologicalsociety.org/getting-involved/special-interest-groups/macroecology) Special Interest Groups and the [ZOӦN project](https://zoonproject.wordpress.com) of [2020 Science](http://www.2020science.net)
+#### Materials for the Training Workshop on Reproducible Species Distribution Modelling run by the [BES](http://www.britishecologicalsociety.org/)'s [Quantitative Ecology](http://www.britishecologicalsociety.org/getting-involved/special-interest-groups/quantitative-ecology) and [Macroecology](http://www.britishecologicalsociety.org/getting-involved/special-interest-groups/macroecology) Special Interest Groups and the [ZOӦN project](https://zoonproject.wordpress.com) of [2020 Science](http://www.2020science.net)

-This training workshop aims to provide a brief introduciton to SDM analyses, highlighting common pitfalls and some solutions to them and helping attendees to carry out these analyses in repreoducible way, so that they can re-use them in the future and share them with others.
+This training workshop aims to provide a brief introduction to SDM analyses, highlighting common pitfalls and some solutions to them and helping attendees to carry out these analyses in repreoducible way, so that they can re-use them in the future and share them with others.
 The practical sessions are all intended to be completed in R, using the [`zoon` R package](https://github.com/zoonproject/zoon) which aims to make SDM analyses easier to carry out and to share with others.